blues/sparrow-reference-web-app/DEVELOPMENT.md

 #### Set environment variables

 The Sparrow reference app provides a series of scripts to help you initialize and seed a Postgres database.
-In order to run, the scripts require two variables to be set on your system.
+In order to run, the scripts require two variables to be set on your system and in your `.env` file and your `.env.local` files.

-* `HUB_PROJECTUID`: The UID of the Notehub project that contains your Sparrow data.
+- `HUB_PROJECTUID`: The UID of the Notehub project that contains your Sparrow data.
-* `DATABASE_URL`: The URL of your Postgres database.
+- `DATABASE_URL`: The URL of your Postgres database.

+Add both of these variables to your local `.env` and `.env.local` files.

+Prisma reads from the `.env` file, and Next.js reads from the `.env.local` file when running locally for development, hence the reason these variables are needed in both places to work.

-You can set these two variables using the `export` command on macOS/Linux, and the [`set` command on Windows](https://www.prisma.io/docs/guides/development-environment/environment-variables/managing-env-files-and-setting-variables#manually-set-an-environment-variable-on-a-windows-system).
-Start by running the following command in your terminal.
+Additionally, set these two variables using the `export` command on macOS/Linux, and the [`set` command on Windows](https://www.prisma.io/docs/guides/development-environment/environment-variables/managing-env-files-and-setting-variables#manually-set-an-environment-variable-on-a-windows-system).
+Stop your currently running Sparrow app, and run the following commands in that same terminal instance.

 ```
 export DATABASE_URL=postgres://postgres:somePassword@0.0.0.0:5432/postgres